utk003/Chess-AI/README.md

 All of the configurable options are in src/main.cpp, mostly in the first method initialize(...).
 All of them are detailed by names/comments, and you can leave them at the default values if you desire.

 Additionally, the execute() method in src/main.cpp is where you can specify running a game or training the network.
 Uncomment whichever process you wish to run.
-If you choose to run execute_gameplay(), specify what player types you wish to play with.
-By default, the program runs a human vs AI game.
+If you choose to run execute_gameplay(), specify what player types you wish to play with in the method arguments.
+By default, the method runs a human vs AI game.

 *TODO: An external, runtime-configurable, configuration file is planned.*